Oregon News Coverage Advisory - KTVZ

 PHILADELPHIA POLICE COMMISSIONER

-Philadelphia appointed its first female police chief to lead the department rocked by sexual harassment complaints and racial discrimination — issues she will be suited to tackle with “conviction,” Mayor Jim Kenney said Monday. by MaryClaire Dale and Mark Scolforo.
-SENT: 610 words.
+Philadelphia appointed its first female police chief to lead the department rocked by sexual harassment complaints and racial discrimination — issues she will be suited to tackle with “conviction,” Mayor Jim Kenney said Monday. by MaryClaire Dale.
+SENT: 700 words.
 With AP photos.
-Will be updated.

 OREGON WILDERNESS AREAS